memfault/interrupt/_drafts/mcuboot-overview.md

 1. Add C sources from the library to the project and get everything to compile and add a call to the library from the application to force the dependencies to be pulled in.
-Upon completion of this step you will see many "undefined references" at link time.
+Upon completion of this step, you will see many "undefined references" at link time.
-2. Fix the link time issues by adding stub implementations for all the dependencies to a port file (i.e `mcuboot_port.c`).
-At this point we have an application that links but doesn't yet do anything.
-We can ballpark the codesize impact of the library by taking a look at the size of our image at this point.
+2. Fix the link-time issues by adding stub implementations for all the dependencies to a port file (i.e `mcuboot_port.c`).
+At this point, we have an application that links but doesn't yet do anything.
+We can ballpark the code size impact of the library by taking a look at the size of our image at this point.
 3. Walk through and fill in the stub implementations we used to get a link with a real implementation.